 - First, you should never mix personal funds with IRA funds in an investment.
 If you have $200,000 in your IRA, you should not look to buy a property worth $250,000 (even if you have the difference outside of your IRA).
 Further, any associated expenses should come from the IRA as well.
 For example, if you purchase a fixer-upper, the renovations should be paid for by the IRA as well.
 If you have a rental property, all rent should flow back into the IRA and if you need to fix something, that should also come from the IRA.

 - Secondly, you should be aware of the prohibited transaction rules.
 We mentioned earlier that you can invest in almost anything with your retirement funds.
 This is true so long as you follow the rules.
 The main prohibited transaction is one that involves a disqualified person.
-They main persons you should not deal with are yourself and lineal ascendants and descendants of yourself, such as parents, grandparents and children.
-For example, you cannot use your IRA to purchase a property from your father.
-Although, you may purchase it from your cousin.
-However, you can use your real estate Self-Directed IRA to partner with a disqualified person.
-You are allowed to make an investment with an otherwise disqualified person.
-For example, you can go 50/50 in a rental property with your son.
-Your Self-Directed IRA would own half and your son would own half.
+The main persons you should not deal with are yourself and lineal ascendants and descendants of yourself, such as parents, grandparents and children.
+For example, you cannot use your IRA to purchase a property from your father, but you may purchase it from your cousin.
+However, you can use your real estate Self-Directed IRA to partner with a disqualified person, but it must be with the disqualified person’s retirement funds.
+For example, your Self-Directed IRA can go 50/50 in a rental property with your son’s retirement funds.
+Your Self-Directed IRA would own half and your son owns half.
 The two of you would split all expenses and income.
 It’s important to note, when you have partnered your real estate Self-Directed IRA with a disqualified person to make the investment, you cannot make any other transaction with that person involving your Self-Directed IRA.

 - Lastly, be aware of the pros and cons when using leverage to purchase a property with your IRA.
 Your IRA cannot personally guarantee a loan (it is a prohibited transaction).
 If you wish to borrow money to make an IRA investment, you must use a “non-recourse” loan.
 Only the property is used as collateral, not the IRA itself, when using a non-recourse loan in a Real Estate IRA investment.
 Moreover, any property your IRA invests in using leverage will be subject to Unrelated Business Taxable Income or UBTI.
 For example, if you take out a loan to purchase a rental property, rental income will be considered taxable under the UBTI rules.